rasdaman/wcs-python-client/README.md

       catalog:
         title: Dominant Leaf Type (2012-2015)
         thumbnail: https://fairicube.rasdaman.com/rasdaman/ows/coverage/thumbnail?COVERAGEID=dominant_leaf_type_20m
         description: Provides at pan-European level in the spatial resolution of 20 m information on the dominant leaf type (broadleaved or coniferous).
+According to the 2020 State of Europeâs Forest report, approximately 70% of European forests are dominated by broadleaf deciduous trees while the remaining 30% are dominated by evergreen coniferous trees.
+Broadleaf and coniferous forests represent distinct habitat types and require different ecological considerations and management approaches.
+For example, coniferous forests are often more fire-resistant than broadleaf forests, but coniferous forests are also more vulnerable to infestations from insects such as bark beetles and processionary moths.
+There are also differences with regards to carbon storage and sequestrationâbroadleaf forests typically have higher tree density and larger average trunk diameter while coniferous forests have a longer growing season and deeper root systems.
+The High Resolution Layer Dominant Leaf Type product allows users to identify and track changes in the dominant leaf type of all European tree cover.
+This data can be used to monitor the health of ecosystems, identify areas experiencing high levels of deforestation or reforestation, manage natural resources, inform climate change mitigation strategies, and support biodiversity conservation efforts.
+Because this is a high resolution product, which covers the entirety of Europe, it can be used to inform policy decisions from the regional to the continental scale.
+The product is currently on a three-year update cycle, but in 2024 these will become annual, beginning from the 2019 reference year.
         provenance:
           "@sourceUrl": https://land.copernicus.eu/en/products/high-resolution-layer-dominant-leaf-type
           "@providerName": Copernicus